 It’s also worthwhile to know that you won’t receive a refund on the 5% surcharge on some direct debit payments, the 10% surcharge on single 6 month payments, or any additional fees encountered by those paying with credit cards.

-To claim your car tax refund, you’ll need to contact the DVLA and inform them of your car’s change of status (providing it falls in-line with the eligible criteria listed above, under ‘how to refund car tax’).
+To cancel your road tax and claim a refund, you’ll need to contact the DVLA and inform them of your car’s change of status (providing it falls in-line with the eligible criteria listed above, under ‘how to refund car tax’).
 You can contact the DVLA by phone, email service or post, all of which are listed below.
 DVLA car tax refunds take up to 6 weeks to process, so be sure to allow adequate time before contacting them again regarding the application.